hyperledger/fabric/docs/source/policies/policies.md

 with arbitrary verbs, beyond the default `Readers, Writers, Admins` in `configtx.yaml`.

-For more information on overriding policy definitions when creating a channel, check out [Channel policies](../create_channel/channel_policies.html) and [Creating a channel without a system channel](../create_channel/create_channel_participation.html).
+For more information on overriding policy definitions when creating a channel, check out [Channel policies](../create_channel/channel_policies.html) and [Creating a channel](../create_channel/create_channel_participation.html).

 For information about how to update a channel, check out [Updating a channel configuration](../config_update.html#updating-a-channel-configuration) for more information.